moira2k/TodoList/Documents/Festure Spec/'TodoList' Feature Spec.md

 <center><img src=".\images\scenario1.PNG" alt="scenario1" style="zoom: 20%;" /></center>

-1. Show all the to-do item in To-do List.
+1. Show all the to-do items in To-do List.
 2. If you want to edit the To-do Item, you can click the drop-down button.
 Modification options will be expanded.
 Complete the changes and send Confirm.
 If you want to delete the item, click the corresponding trash button.
 3. Add a new To-do Item.